-- 1. That Cabinet recommends to Full Council that from 1st April 2018: - the Local Council Tax Reduction Scheme remains paying maximum benefit of 91.5% for working age claimants, leaving 8.5% to be paid by the individual(s); - benefit rates, known as applicable amounts, are uprated to 2015 rates; and - the Local Council Tax Reduction Scheme is harmonised with the DWP Welfare Reforms introduced in the Prescribed Scheme for Pensioners and Housing Benefit. - 2.
-That Cabinet recommends to Full Council that links to the award of Universal Credit are introduced for entitlement to the Council's Local Council Tax Reduction Scheme, removing the requirement for a separate application to be made.
+- 1. That Full Council approves the following from 1st April 2018: - the Local Council Tax Reduction Scheme remains paying maximum benefit of 91.5% for working age claimants, leaving 8.5% to be paid by the individual(s); - benefit rates, known as applicable amounts, are uprated to 2015 rates; and - the Local Council Tax Reduction Scheme is harmonised with the DWP Welfare Reforms introduced in the Prescribed Scheme for Pensioners and Housing Benefit. - 2.
+That links to the award of Universal Credit are introduced for entitlement to the Council's Local Council Tax Reduction Scheme, removing the requirement for a separate application to be made.